Optimization using MATLAB

 Example on how to model QP with quadprog of MATLAB

-We will use MATLAB’s quadprog which is a dedicated solver for QP.
-We can solve the problem as follows
+We will use MATLAB’s quadprog , which is a dedicated solver for QP.
+The problem can be solved as follows:

 [x,fval] = quadprog(H,f,A,b,Aeq,beq);